01-edu/public/subjects/loafofbread/README.md

 Write a function `LoafOfBread()` that takes a string and returns another one with words of 5 characters and skips the next character followed by newline `\n`.

-- If there is a space in the middle of a word it should ignore it and get the first character until getting to a length of 5.
+- If there is a space in the middle of a word it should ignore it and get the next character until getting to a length of 5.
-- If the string less than 5 characters returns "Invalid Output\n" -
+- If the string is less than 5 characters return "Invalid Output\n".

 ### Expected function

 ```go